flows-network/docs/blog/2023-07-29-airtable/airtable.md

 The `base_id` is begun with `app` and the `table_name` is begun with `tb`.
 Copy and paste the two parameters.

 The last one is `airtable_token_name`.
-Here you can just type a name that you want to name your API key.
+Here you can name your API key.

 ### Add your Airtable API token